nxn0/nxn0/README.md

 ### 📂 some of my shenanigans
 - **game-recommender-3000:** using logistic regression because why not?
-- **library inventory mgmt:** i made it for my college. im planning to turn it into standalone app
+- **vanishing-point:** i made it for my college. im planning to turn it into standalone app
-- **pretty-pastel-pink:** making firefox look less boring. link: https://addons.mozilla.org/en-US/firefox/addon/pretty-pastel-pink
+- **pretty pastel pink:** making firefox look less boring. link: https://addons.mozilla.org/en-US/firefox/addon/pretty-pastel-pink

 ---